 The plates are identical in that they release and snap in and out exactly the same way using the release button – these are one-sided though so nothing on the back.
 Covered in a high-quality non-stick coating they are designed to make 4 thick hearty Belgian waffles with deep pockets to hold the topping.

 Don’t forget the maple or butter pecan syrup to drizzle over the fresh berries.
 Yum!

 As with the other removable griddle plates, they are dishwasher safe, but as ever, I’d say be kind to them and wash by hand, they will repay by lasting sometimes years longer.

-An excellent waffle recipe book is included and I see that one enterprising lady is thinking of mixing up the dry recipes provided and giving them as gifts – what a good idea, they’d sell well at fund raisers too.
-There’s more tasty recipes for the griddle here at yummly.com – I’ve used several and been inspired by several more.
+An excellent waffle recipe book is included and I see that one enterprising lady is thinking of mixing up the dry recipes provided and giving them as gifts – what a good idea, they’d sell well at fundraisers too.
+There are more tasty recipes for the griddle here at yummly.com – I’ve used several and been inspired by several more.

-The Cuisinart 5 1 Combo Griddler is the best small appliance I’ve bought for some time and I can easily see it replacing several of the more bulky appliances currently on the counter, because it does so many things in one.
-As far as I know, it is the only small indoor griddler with waffle maker removable plates that simply snap in and out like this on a release button – brilliant.
-It makes a great gift for newly weds, first home owners, anyone who loves cooking.
+The Cuisinart 5 1 Combo Griddler is the best small appliance I’ve bought for some time and I can easily see it replacing several of the more bulky appliances currently on the counter because it does so many things in one.
+As far as I know, it is the only small indoor griddle with waffle maker removable plates that simply snap in and out like this on a release button – brilliant.
+It makes a great gift for newlyweds, first home owners, anyone who loves cooking.

-Update – Currently the Cuisinart 5 1 Griddler is on offer at Amazon – only $79 so about 80% off, If you are thinking of getting one, do it while the offer is still on – the waffle plates are down in price too.
+Update – Currently the Cuisinart 5 1 Griddler is on offer at Amazon – only $59, If you are thinking of getting one, do it while the offer is still on – the waffle plates are down in price too.